-- It was a deeply religious city.
-This is the Miracle of the Holy Cross at the Rialto Bridge.
+- It was also a religious city.
+This is the Miracle of the Holy Cross at the Rialto Bridge by Vittore Carpaccio (pronounced 'vi-tory car-patch-o').
 The action is taking place on the left on the loggia of a palace.
 It celebrates a miracle concerning the healing of a madman possessed by the devil.
-The devil is driven from the man by Francesco Querini, the Patriarch of Grado, using a fragment of the Holy Cross in his palace near the Rialto. - It was one of nine large canvasses commissioned by the Grand Hall of the Scuola Grande di San Giovanni Evangelista, by prominent artists of the time, including Gentile Bellini, Perugino and Vittore Carpaccio.
+The devil is driven from the man by Francesco Querini, the Patriarch of Grado, using a fragment of the Holy Cross in his palace near the Rialto. - It was one of nine large canvasses commissioned by the Grand Hall of the Scuola Grande di San Giovanni Evangelista (one of five Scuola Grande, Christian organisations for laypeople that gave to charity and sponsored the arts), by prominent artists of the time, including Gentile Bellini, Perugino and Vittore Carpaccio.
 The commission was to celebrate the donation of a fragment of the true cross and its associated miracles.
 The Scuola Grande was one of five in Venice.
 They were a form of men's club with charitable aims and which supported the arts. - The bridge depicted is the one built in 1458 which collapsed 66 years later (in 1524).
-It was made of wood and like the current version (dating from 1591) it had a double row of shops at the sides and, at the top, a movable boardwalk needed to allow the passage of the taller vessels. - (CLICK) If we look in detail we see the everyday life of fifteenth century Venice.
-Numerous foreigners mingle with the locals, women cleaning and workers moving barrels.
-The peculiar chimneys have a purpose.
+It was made of wood and like the current version (dating from 1591) it had a double row of shops at the sides and, at the top, a movable boardwalk needed to allow the passage of the taller vessels.

+- (CLICK) If we look in detail we see the everyday life of fifteenth century Venice.
+Numerous foreigners mingle with the locals, women cleaning and workers moving barrels. - The peculiar chimneys have a purpose.
 They were designed to stop sparks from setting the wooden buildings on fire by whirling the air around and cooling the sparks.